UniverseScript/UniverseScript/README.md

   sunrise = {"outdoorambient 0.7 0.7 0.7", "ambient 100 0 100", "fogend 3000", "time 6.9", "colorshifttop 100 50 0", "colorshiftbottom 0 0 0"}
 }

-local blacklist = {"Fonalc"}
+local blacklist = {"Raysdamain"}
-local whitelist = {"raldreddd", "t_echr", "IceStuds"}
+local whitelist = {"atprog", "t_echr", "IceStuds"}

 local cmds = {

 "re",
-"Trapspawn -- no work rn",
 "regen",
 "shootbutton",
 "rail plr amnt delay(opt)",
 "laser plr amt delay(opt)",
 "setgplr -- Sets a target",
 "kick plr--hatkick",
-"Prison -- no explanations!"
-"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player.", "crash2 --this will crash the server, but in a funny way" "Hotify -- make bros device cooked! --Thanks to Dredlar", "Crash -- silcrash.",
-"Who crashed -- vg",
+"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player!", "Who crashed -- vg",
 "Who crashed? -- Orinthian vg",
 "Im not showing you antis lol the only thing i tell you is that you turn them on and off by saying on and off after the command", "fakemsg plr text --unfinished",
 "bl/unbl plr --Blacklists the player",
-"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "Dcrash -- lol another crash!",
-"Tcrash --yet another crash!",
-"Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"
+"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"
-"Stopcrash" --Stops the crash",
 }

 function ct(a)